-The data we may collect or have collected within the past 12 months from or about Individuals includes information that may be deemed Personal Information, such as title, name, address, age, birth date, phone number and email address.
-We may also collect other information that is not Personal Information, such as demographic information you choose to provide.
-In addition, if you participate in certain programs, we may collect information regarding your medications, medical history and other healthcare-related information, including, without limitation, Protected Health Information (collectively, “Health Information”), from Individuals or a third-party.
+The data we may collect or have collected within the past 12 months from or about Individuals includes information that may be deemed Personal Information.
+We may also collect other information that is not Personal Information.
+In addition, if you participate in certain programs, we may collect information regarding your medications, medical history and other healthcare-related information, including, without limitation, Protected Health Information (collectively, “Health Information”), from Individuals or a Third-Party.
 For example, we may indirectly collect information about your health condition, diagnosis and treatment from your healthcare professional, but only where your healthcare professional has obtained your consent to disclose that information to us, as required by law.
 Any Health Information that is tied to an Individual’s Personal Information will be treated as Personal Information and we will take efforts to maintain its confidentiality.

 2.3 How Odonate Collects Personal Information

-Through Sites, surveys, business or marketing events, and when delivering programs to you, we may collect Personal Information you provide to us or collect passive information as described in Section 2.2 above.
+• Through Sites, surveys, business or marketing events, and when delivering programs to you, we may collect Personal Information you provide to us or collect passive information as described in Section 2.2 above.

 • When you use Sites, Odonate may provide you with opportunities to sign up to receive specific information and may ask for your contact information (including your name, title and email address), so that we can send you specific information about our product candidate and specific health conditions, with your consent.

-When you enroll in an Odonate program, we may obtain your contact information (including your name, title and email address), details of your health condition, diagnosis, treatment and prescribing information relating to our investigational product.
+• When you enroll in an Odonate program, we may obtain your contact information (including your name, title and email address), details of your health condition, diagnosis, treatment and prescribing information relating to our investigational product.

 2.4 Information from Third-Party Sources

 Odonate may collect and/or have collected within the past 12 months Personal Information about you from third-party sources to supplement information provided by you.
 This supplemental information allows us to verify information that you have provided to Odonate and to enhance our ability to provide you with information about our business, investigational product and programs.
 Odonate’s agreements with these third-party sources typically limit how the Company may use this supplemental information.